Lilith-In-Starlight/Moloch/README.md

 *In any system optimizing for X, the opportunity arises to throw any value under the bus for optimized X.*

 Moloch is the roguelike of all the horrible futures.
 Instead of health points, the player's human (or otherwise applicable) conditions are (somewhat) simulated to make for a fleshly experience.
 Fell from too high?
-I sure hope you don't need those knees.
+I sure hope you don't need those knees!

 You are a child who was sacrificed by your parents to the god at the top of The Ancient Tower.
 The tradeoff is simple: Throw away what you love most, and I can give you power.
 You refuse to let yourself be murdered by the people and the creatures inhabiting the tower, and in a desperate attempt to survive, you begin your ascent.